 - A place where there is an exceptionally large number of species in a relatively small area.

-- A species that is so abundant that it has the biggest biomass of any community member.
+- Species that are so abundant that they have the biggest biomass of any community member.

 - A species that can greatly affect population numbers and the health of an ecosystem.